How to use personas to create user-centred digital experiences

 - People who have the same goals when using the product (for example: emergency donor, fundraising event participants)

 At this stage it’s fine if these are still very high level.
 As you go along the process you’ll gain more information about them, allowing you to re-group and refine them even more.
-Information from user interviews and surveys will make your personas richer and more engaging, helping you to remember them and their specific needs.
+Information from user interviews, surveys and focus groups will make your personas richer and more engaging, helping you to remember them and their specific needs.
+Research is key to bringing a level of confidence to your assumptions about your audiences.

 How should personas be constructed?

+Now the persona itself.
 It is always good to decide on a template before you begin research, that way you’ll remember exactly what you need to cover.
-Some important characteristics to include might be:
+Start with the information that is most important to your design work, add flavour such as bio’s & quotes later.
+Some useful characteristics to include might be:

 - Demographics: Age, location, family status, work habits, education etc